rycolab/entropyRegularization/README.md

             --beta 0.7 --use-uniform
 ```

-Generation is the same as in the Fairseq Translation ReadMe.
+Generation is the same as in the Fairseq Translation README.

 ### Abstractive Summarization

-Download the CNN/DailyMail data set according to the [BART ReadMe](examples/bart/README.md).
+Download the CNN/DailyMail data set according to the [BART README](examples/bart/README.md).
 Follow their suggested training method, setting `--criterion` to `jensen_cross_entropy` and specifying `--alpha`,  `--beta`, and `--use-uniform` (if desired).

 Other models can be trained using the same methodology as above.
 See [fairseq documentation](https://fairseq.readthedocs.io/) for more options.